Last Updated on March 26, 2025 by Shantanu Biswas

 Here, they have undertaken a comprehensive investigation into the Labour laws of the state and how it fails to address the gender gap in the government positions.

-Even if your brand/personal blog does not cover such disputed topics, you can use Google search to find topics that the audience in your niche is interested in.
+Even if your brand/personal blog does not cover such disputed topics, you can use Google search or ChatGPT prompts to find topics that the audience in your niche is interested in.

 Any information which helps the audience make a buyer’s decision will help you nail it with tons of information supporting your observations.